awsdocs/aws-storagegateway-user-guide/doc_source/resource_vtl-devices.md

 1. Ensure that all backup jobs have completed and that there are no tasks pending or in progress\.

-1. Eject and move the tapes to offline storage \(GLACIER or DEEP\_ARCHIVE\) and exit the DPM Administrator console\.
+1. Eject and move the tapes to offline storage \(S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive\) and exit the DPM Administrator console\.
 For information about how to eject a tape in DPM, see [Archiving a Tape by Using DPM](backup-DPM.md#dpm-archive-tape)\.

 1. In **Administrative Tools**, choose **Services** and open the context \(right\-click\) menu for **DPM Service** in the **Detail** pane, and then choose **Properties**\.